 Resources are materials that can be used to support an instructional session, build skills or assist learners.
 They include quality lessons, effective methods, efficient approaches and excellent products for connecting content to STEM and STEAM.

-Teachers, trainers, specialists, coordinators and professionals who help others to learn about STEM and STEAM technologies.
+Teachers, trainers, specialists, vendors, coordinators and other professionals who help others to learn about STEM and STEAM technologies.
 You must have a registered vendor account to offer your materials to others.
 See Become A Vendor under the Share/Sell menu.

 Well designed resources can support one lesson or a series of lessons such as a class.
-A single workshop plan, seminar guide, training video, informative presentation, or hands-on activity may be enough.
-We welcome all types of quality content, for popular topics as well as niche subjects.
+A single workshop plan, seminar guide, training video, informative presentation, useful product or hands-on activity may be enough.
+We welcome all types of quality content, for popular topics and technologies as well as niche subjects.
 If you or others have successfully used your resource in teaching, in person or online, then you should consider offering it on Teach About Tech.

 We know you invested time, talent, and creativity into developing your teaching materials.
 Your knowledge and experience are valuable, so we offer you the opportunity to receive a financial return on your investment.
 You can also choose to share your resources for free.

 Not at this time.
 We want to make it easy to find and get the resources on Teach About Tech.
 However, registering will speed up your checkout process because you won’t need to enter the same delivery information for every download.
 Look for the Join Now link in the top menu.